Welcome:

 Subtle symptoms include, but are not limited to, changes in:

-• Changes in your menstrual cycle (this can also become disruptive)
+• Your menstrual cycle (this can also become disruptive)

 • Skin tone